andrewstart/state-machine/readme.md

 so that it does not need to be passed for `stop()` or `interrupt()` calls.
 * Tracing what states have been run/transitions taken for debugging purposes
 * Creation of additional basic states - SubFlow, Throw, Catch, something to wait for multiple parallel states to complete
-* Remove eventemitter3 dependency - use is entirely internal and for very specific cases, and having no dependencies will make this easier to use everywhere.